remlapmot/mrrobust/README.md

 If this fails with an error mentioning that you have multiple citations/instances of the package installed simply issue `adoupdate mrrobust` which should leave you with just one instance of the package, which you can then uninstall.

 ### Installation for Stata version 12 and earlier versions
-The `net install` syntax for installing `mrrobust` above does not work under Stata version 12 (and earlier versions) because this webpage has an address starting with https rather than http.
-However, the installation commands for the other dependencies should work.
+The `net install` syntax for installing `mrrobust` does not work under Stata version 12 (and earlier versions) because this webpage has an address starting with https rather than http.
+Therefore you need to do a manual installation.

+To download and install mrrobust manually:
-To download `mrrobust` manually click the green "Clone or download" button at the top of the GitHub repository [here](https://github.com/remlapmot/mrrobust) and then download as a zip archive.
-On your computer, extract the zip archive and move the extracted files to your `adopath`.
+* click the green "Clone or download" button at the top of the GitHub repository [here](https://github.com/remlapmot/mrrobust) and download as a zip archive.
+* On your computer, extract the zip archive and move the extracted files to your `adopath`
+* Typing `adopath` in Stata shows you the folders where the Stata programs, ado-files, are saved.
+You want to save the mrrobust files in the folder marked PERSONAL.
+If the folder Stata is pointing to does not exist simply make it, e.g. using Windows Explorer.

-If you need to install the other commands manually:
+The installation commands for the other dependencies should work.
+However, if you want to install them manually:
  * the `moremata` package is available as a zip file here <http://fmwww.bc.edu/repec/bocode/m/moremata.zip>.
  * the `addplot` package is available here <http://fmwww.bc.edu/repec/bocode/a/addplot.zip>.
  * the `heterogi` command is available here <https://ideas.repec.org/c/boc/bocode/s449201.html>.